what is a logline in film?

 Some industry professionals will even suggest that your logline is between 25-50 words (as noted in this article from screencraft.org).

-Tip 2: Define the Story Elements of Your Screenplay Before You Write the Logline
+2: Define the Story Elements First

 A good logline distills the essential story elements of your screenplay – protagonist(s), antagonistic force, inciting incident, and objective – into a clear and concise teaser.